losAnZe/Nayaymadad/design.md

 ### Property 54: Topic-Specific Disclaimer Injection

-*For any* query about criminal law or court representation (detected by keywords), the Backend_API response SHALL include a disclaimer that NyayMadad does not replace lawyers.
+*For any* query about criminal law or court representation (detected by keywords), the Backend_API response SHALL include a disclaimer that Nayaymadad does not replace lawyers.

 **Validates: Requirements 14.3**